MinganMuon/Nickel/docs/developmentoverview.md

 A ? means that said goal may be pushed to a later release.
 A ~ means that said goal will be worked on but not completed until a later release.
+A ^ means that said goal has been pushed to a later release.

 ### CheckerGame

 * Add support for man/king jumps
-* Add support for detecting wins by immobilization?
+* Add support for detecting wins by immobilization^
-* Optimize the functions?
+* Optimize the functions^

 ### Web Interface

-* Develop the basic UI
+* Develop the basic UI - DONE
-* Interface the client-side code with the CheckerGame and AI libraries
+* Interface the client-side code with the CheckerGame and AI libraries - DONE
 * Add the basic game logic
-* Add nice graphics and make the UI user-friendly~
+* Add nice graphics and make the UI user-friendly^
-* Add support for selecting different AIs~
+* Add support for selecting different AIs~ - DONE
 * Test/evaluate the UI via different browsers and users~

 ### AI

-* Develop a random AI that gets the possible moves and selects one at random.
+* Develop a random AI that gets the possible moves and selects one at random. - DONE